jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 hate – C and D,’ she added in a whisper, half afraid that it would be offended again.

 ‘Mine is a long and a sad tale!’ said the Mouse, turning to Alice and sighing.
-‘It isa long tail, certainly,’ said Alice, looking down with wonder at the Mouse’s tail; ‘but why do you call it sad?’
+‘It is a long tail, certainly,’ said Alice, looking down with wonder at the Mouse’s tail; ‘but why do you call it sad?’
 And she kept on puzzling about it while the Mouse was speaking, so that her idea of the tale was something like this:
 ‘Fury said to
 a mouse, That he
 met in the